 Someone can prepare for being unable to make decisions by completing a Lasting Power of Attorney (LPA).
 This legally appoints a relative, friend or professional person to make decisions about them, on their behalf.
 Two different types of LPA can be made:

 - health and welfare

 The person can choose to make one type, or both.

 The LPA must be registered with the Office of the Public Guardian before it can be used.
 A health and welfare LPA can't be used until they have lost capacity, but a property and finance LPA can be used as soon as it is registered, which can be helpful if they're in poor health.

-You can read more about LPAs on the GOV.UK website and download the necessary forms.
+You can find out more about LPAs on GOV.UK and download the necessary forms.